All Episodes

 Yeah, well, there's a personal vendetta now.

-But at any rate, we're going to win.
+But anyway, we're going to win.

-But back to the issue of Witness.
+But back to the issue of witnessed.

 This is the situation.

-When it comes to the abduction phenomenon, even though there's all kinds of physical evidence, the UFO might land and it might, you know, knock down a tree in the process, or alter the soil by some electromagnetic means, we have no idea how it operates and so on.
+When it comes to the abduction phenomenon, even though there's all kinds of physical evidence, the UFO might land and it might knock down a tree in the process or alter the soil by some electromagnetic means.

-And of course, the physical marks and so on.
+And of course the physical marks and so on.

-There's many, many levels of physical evidence, but we have never really had a situation where people saw an individual being abducted, meaning floating up into a beam of light or whatnot.
+But we have never really had a situation where people saw an individual being abducted, meaning floating up into a beam of light or whatnot.

-That part of it is always somehow concealed, and we don't know how that concealment works.
+That part of it is always somehow concealed.

 We know people are, as it were, switched off.

-In a sort of comatose state, and then they're switched back on after the experience is over.
+And then they're switched back on after the experience is over.

 Which accounts for the missing time in a lot of cases.

-Well, this is something that witnesses who were too close to the action, so to speak, are somehow made to go to sleep, as it were, and so they don't actually see it happening.
+Well, this is something that witnesses who were too close to the action, so to speak, are somehow made to go to sleep, as it were.

-We know that happens, but there's some kind of shielding and of course the dread word invisibility comes up, etc.
+We know that happens, but there's some kind of shielding, and of course the dread word invisibility comes up, etc.

 But we know that with all of the abduction cases that take place even in big cities, and I've looked into cases that occurred in Rome, in London, in New York City, Los Angeles, etc.